 Moving to a foreign country for a while – or for good – is among the many milestones young people nowadays want to experience before settling down.
 We decide to live abroad for various reasons – to explore cultures, to pursue further studies, and to work and earn more, among others.

 Among many Asian countries, Japan remains one of the attractive places to settle for foreigners, especially for Americans and Europeans.
-In a report published in Japan Times in March 2017, the Justice Ministry said the foreign residents living in Japan as of the end of 2016 reached 2.38 million.
+In a report published in Japan Times in March 2017, the Justice Ministry said the number of foreign residents living in Japan as of the end of 2016 reached 2.38 million.
 There was a 6.7 percent increase from the recorded numbers in 2015, the Justice ministry added.
 Why do roads lead many of us to the Land of the Rising Sun?

 I asked around among my friends, especially those who are currently now in Japan, about what makes them love to live in Japan.
 One of the answers they shared is Japan’s distinct four seasons – the spring in March until May, the summer in June until August, the autumn in September to November, and the winter in December until February.
 They particularly love the scenery during the Hanami or the cherry blossoms viewing done in several spots all over Japan.

 Japan is also a land of traditional and seasonal festivals that gather many locals and foreign tourists alike.
 All throughout the year, we never run out of festivals to witness and experience in different places across the country.
 Among these festivals, three of the famous ones are the Kanda Matsuri, Tenjin Matsuri, and Gion Matsuri.

 The younger generation, meanwhile, is drawn into Japan’s dynamic pop culture – that of anime series and films, manga series, cosplay conventions, kawaii street fashion, video gaming, Japanese Idolアイドル, JPop and JRock to name a few.
 Tokyo, particularly in Shibuya, Akihabara, and Harajuko, is a haven for young otaku from other countries.